nodetool-ai/nodetool/README.md

 ### Components Overview

-1. **🖥️ Frontend**: Nodetool Editor for workflows, assets, models.
-Built with ReactJS, Reactflow, Mui v5, typescript.
+1. **🖥️ Frontend**: NodeTool Editor for workflows, assets, models.
+Built with ReactJS, Reactflow, MUI v5, TypeScript.
 2. **🌐 API Server**: Handles HTTP and WebSocket connections from the frontend, managing user sessions, workflow storage, and coordination between components.
-3. **🔌 WebSocket Runner**: Executes workflows in real-time, maintaining the state of running workflows, and managing communication between nodes.
+3. **🔌 WebSocket Runner**: Executes workflows in real-time, maintaining the state of running workflows and managing communication between nodes.
 4. **⚙️ Worker**: Performs the actual processing of individual nodes, allowing for parallel execution and scalability.
 It integrates seamlessly with:

    - **Local Models**: Run models locally using Ollama and Hugging Face Transformers and Diffusers.